juditnovak/airflow-provider-nomad/docs/html/stable/_sources/system_tests.rst.txt

  * A Nomad server has to be present
  * And Airflow API has to be ready to process task updates
- * The local ``pytset`` environment has to load the same dags, as what will be made available for the runners
+ * The local ``pytest`` environment has to load the same dags, as what will be made available for the runners

 Structure